CONVECTION vs CONDUCTION

 Almost all vaporizers depend primarily on one of two principles:

-We say “primarily” because virtually every vaporizer benefits from a combination of both, with the contribution of the secondary principle varying depending on the design.
+We say “primarily” because virtually every vaporizer utilizes a combination of both, with the contribution of the secondary principle varying depending on the design.

 In the mid-90s, the first mass-market commercial vaporizer appeared.
 It was called the BC Vaporizer, since it was developed in Canada.
 It used conduction heating without temperature control, relying instead on limiting the maximum heat to avoid reaching combustion temperatures.
-You placed your material on a metal heating plate.
-The vapor was captured in a glass dome and delivered by drawing through some tubing.
+You placed your aromatic blends on a metal heating plate.
+The vapor was captured in a glass dome and delivered by drawing through tubing.
 At the time, vaporizing was not widely known and was poorly understood.
 Users of this early design had mixed success.
 The heat regulation was erratic.
-The material was unevenly heated, often resulting in combustion of some parts while other parts were not heated at all.
+The aromatherapy blends were unevenly heated, often resulting in combustion of some parts while other parts were not heated at all.
 Although the BC Vaporizer was cheap, it was too tricky for most users to master.
 Failure was common, and vaporizing acquired a bad reputation.

 The new millennium brought a revolution in vaporizing with the introduction of the first successful convection vaporizer.
 The Volcano Vaporizer, developed in Germany in the late 90s, hit the market in 2000.
 This was the first successful convection design, with a major advance: an accurate temperature control dial.
-A fan pushed heated air through the material and into a food grade plastic bag, which was a much simpler and reliable design.
+A fan pushed heated air through the aromatherapy blends and into a balloon, which was a much simpler and reliable design.
 The load was heated evenly and thoroughly.
 Like the BC Vaporizer, the original Volcano relied on limiting the heat available to avoid combustion.
 Unlike the BC Vaporizer, the Volcano’s system worked.